videhasharma/nhs-pgx/project-pages/email_templates/project-invite.md

 If you are new to using CKM and reviewing archetypes you may find it helpful to view this page: [Reviewing Archetype Content](https://apperta-ckm.github.io/msk-ortho-pathways/CKM-001-%20Reviewing-an-Archetype-on-CKM/) or [watch this short video on the CKM Review process](https://apperta-ckm.github.io/msk-ortho-pathways/CKM-001-%20Reviewing-an-Archetype-on-CKM/).

 ###
-More information about the concept under review is provided in [this short video](https://vimeo.com/840448757?share=copy).
+More information about the Pharmacogenetics concepts under review is provided in [this short video](https://vimeo.com/840448757?share=copy).

 Kind regards,

-Videha Sharma (editor), Heidi Koikkalainen (Editor), Ian McNicoll (Editor)
+Videha Sharma, John McDermott, Heidi Koikkalainen, Ian McNicoll (Editors)